-An initiative of the Registrar's Office, KINections presents curated virtual and on-campus activities that support wellness and connection, at KPE and with the local and global community. www.kinections.utoronto.ca
+An initiative of the Registrar's Office, KINections presents curated virtual and on-campus activities that support wellness and connection, at KPE and with the local and global community.
+Learn more on the KINections website.

 Policies, Guidelines And Student Responsibilities